-In the age of the landline, Vonage was pretty much a household name.
-But now that most of us are using our cell phones at home, the company has invested in its Business Cloud Voice over Internet Protocol (VoIP) service.
-And though you have to pay extra for basic features like video conferencing, chat and file sharing, pricing scales on the number of lines you'll be using, which should appeal to enterprises with legacy phone systems.
+Not too long ago, Vonage was pretty much a household name.
+But with landlines out of fashion and most of us using our cell phones at home, the company has invested in its Business Cloud Voice over Internet Protocol (VoIP (opens in new tab)) service.
+And though you have to pay extra for basic features like video conferencing, chat, and file sharing, there are price scales on the number of lines you'll be using, which should appeal to enterprises with legacy phone systems.

 - Best cloud phone systems: buy a business PBX system in the cloud

 - The best VoIP phones for the small business and home office